bbc/psammead/packages/components/psammead-embed-error/README.md

 ### When to use this component

-This component should be used when you want an error message to fill the viewport and position its content accordingly.
+This component should be used when you want to display an error message that fills a container or viewport.

 ### When not to use this component

-This component fills the viewport and is not designed for use alongside other content.
+This component should not be used to display messages other than errors.

 ### Accessibility notes